hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 Find the list of PSP games with achievement support [here](https://retroachievements.org/gameList.php?c=41).

 Unfortunately, it's often the case that only one or two regions of a game are supported.
 Click the link "Supported game files" on the game's page on that site to find out.

+## Leaderboards are not working!

+Turn on hardcore mode.

 ## My achievement unlocked at the wrong time!